 Call Rohnert Park Transmission at (707) 584-7727 or book online through our convenient scheduling system.
 We'll get to the bottom of your Silverado's engine issues.

 Located at 305 Laguna Dr, Rohnert Park, CA 94928, we're conveniently accessible from Santa Rosa, Cotati, Petaluma, and throughout Sonoma County.
-We service all Silverado generations from 1999 to 2025.
+We service all Silverado generations from 1999 to 2025 — learn more about our full range of Chevrolet repair in Rohnert Park.

 Remember: Early diagnosis saves money.
 A ticking lifter today can become a major engine replacement tomorrow.
 Let the experts at Rohnert Park Transmission help keep your Silverado running strong.